florimondmanca/starlette-auth-toolkit/README.md

 These backends grant a set of [scopes](https://www.starlette.io/authentication/#authcredentials) when authentication succeeds.

-Base backends are **user model agnostic**, although we recommend you implement the interface specified by `starlette.authentication.BaseUser` (see also [Starlette authentication](https://www.starlette.io/authentication/)).
+Although base backends are **user model agnostic**, we recommend you implement the interface specified by `starlette.authentication.BaseUser` (see also [Starlette authentication](https://www.starlette.io/authentication/)).

 They are available at `starlette_auth_toolkit.base.backends`.